Happy New Year from NorthStar Dental!

 We’re here to start the New Year off right.
 We feel education is important and that’s exactly what we plan to do in our article is educate YOU.
 The benefits of an anti-inflammatory lifestyle might surprise you!
 Here we’ll discuss:

-What are signs of inflammation in the body?
+- What are the signs of inflammation in the body?
 We will discuss inflammation and how it affects the body.

 What is your New Year’s Resolution?
 We know ours.
 We’re going to keep providing excellent, affordable dentistry for North Lincoln.
 Our team is also growing here at Lincoln Family Dentistry!
 We’re a part of Nebraska Family Dentistry.
 That means we work hard to provide great dental care.
 We’re looking forward to big things in 2017!
 Our dentists are wondering, “How will you grow this year?”